-It’s great to aim to become fluent, but if you only have this stretch goal in mind, you will quickly lose motivation.
+It’s great to aim to become fluent!
+But if you only have this stretch goal in mind, you’ll quickly lose motivation.
 Fluency doesn’t develop overnight, so it’s important to set attainable goals along the way.
 Your SMART goals can be as simple as learning five new words each review session, or reading one news article in your target language every day.

 For example, make a sticky note to put on your desk or on the refrigerator.
 When you complete your goals, reward yourself – treat yourself to a foreign film and popcorn!

-Observe and Immerse
+Observe and immerse

 Observation is important because not all learning happens in textbooks.
-A lot can be learned just by watching natives, hanging on to the expressions they use and their speech patterns.
+A lot can be learned just by watching natives, and hanging on to the expressions they use and their speech patterns.

 Good news: we can help!

 More good news: you can get started for free!
 Start your free trial now and for the next 15 days, take advantage of the most effective language learning method on the market!